docarray/docarray/docs/data_types/image/image.md

 ## Parameterized ImageTensor

-Like all of our tensors, the [`ImageTensor`'s](../../../../api_references/typing/tensor/image) can be used in a parametrized way, specifying the shape of the images.
+Like all of our tensors, the [`ImageTensor`s](../../../../api_references/typing/tensor/image) can be used in a parametrized way, specifying the shape of the images.
-Let's say for instance, all your images are of size `(200, 300, 3)`.
+Let's say, for instance, all your images are of size `(200, 300, 3)`.

 ```python
 import numpy as np